marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   .. gcc-param:: large-unit-insns

     The limit specifying large translation unit.
-Growth caused by inlining of units larger than this limit is limited by :option:`--param inline-unit-growth`.
+Growth caused by inlining of units larger than this limit is limited by :option:`--param` :gcc-param:`inline-unit-growth`.
     For small units this might be too tight.
     For example, consider a unit consisting of function A that is inline and B that just calls A three times.
 If B is small relative to A, the growth of unit is 300\% and yet such inlining is very sane.
 For very large units consisting of small inlineable functions, however, the overall unit growth limit is needed to avoid exponential explosion of code size.
-Thus for smaller units, the size is increased to :option:`--param large-unit-insns` before applying :option:`--param inline-unit-growth`.
+Thus for smaller units, the size is increased to :option:`--param` :gcc-param:`large-unit-insns` before applying :option:`--param` :gcc-param:`inline-unit-growth`.

   .. gcc-param:: lazy-modules